rizkydharma02/signalist-stocks-tracker-app/README.md

 👉 **Analytics & Insights**: Gain insights into user behavior, stock trends, and engagement metrics, enabling smarter business and trading decisions.

 And many more, including code architecture and reusability.

-## <a name="more">🚀 More</a>

-**Explore more projects by Blu Bostock**

-Interested in seeing more of my work?
-I’m passionate about building scalable, data-driven systems — from internal tools and automation platforms to AI-powered applications.
-Check out my other projects to see how I combine computer science, economics, and design thinking to create real-world impact.